chanux/notes.chanux.me/docs/tools.md

 A very fast Grep with nice default behaviour including filters.

 See why you may want to try [ripgrep](https://github.com/BurntSushi/ripgrep?tab=readme-ov-file#why-should-i-use-ripgrep)

-## Zellij

-I use this mainly behind corporate barbed wires.
-I initially tried it because it was a tmux like thing which I can take behid the barbed wires.
-Something I really like about [zellij](https://github.com/zellij-org/zellij) is how discoverable it's features are.

 ## za